casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 **Example 2:**

 This example shows you how to query global state given a contract hash.
-Here, we will use the contract hash from the sample response in Example 1, above.
+We will use the contract hash from the sample response in Example 1 above.

 ```bash
 casper-client query-global-state \